Getting the most out of treatment with ORSERDU

 Download the brochure

-- When should I contact the doctor or nurse?
+• When should I contact my doctor or nurse?

 Additional tips:

-- Before your next appointment, write down any changes to your overall health, treatment side effects, and/or changes in your daily routine
+• Before your next appointment, write down any changes to your overall health, treatment side effects you are experiencing, and/or changes in your daily routine

 ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; HER2-, human epidermal growth factor receptor 2-negative.